czbiohub-sf/protoSpaceJAM/README.md

   - recode to facilitate payload insertion and prevent recut
   - center the DNA donor around the region containing the payload and recoded bases.
   - enforce maximum length of DNA donor
+  - automated selection of of ssDNA donor for maximum chance of payload insertion and prevent recut
   - scan and trim hard-to-synthesis motifs (coming soon)
 - Pre-compute all CRISPR guide RNAs and their properties for fast runtime